ypsitau/jrasm/README.md

 ### .DB, .DW

 These directive are used to store binary data.
+The directive `.DB` contains 8-bit data while `.DW` does 16-bit.

 Directive `.DB` accepts string literal as well.

 Example:
 ```
-        .DB     0x00, 0x01
+        .DB     0x00, 0x01, "ABC"
         .DW     0x1234
 ```

+When a string literal appears in the directive, a null terminate character is NOT appended.
+So, for examle, `"ABC"` in the direcive is equivalent to a sequence of `0x41`, `0x42`, `0x43`

 ### .FILENAME.JR